 - a.
-Expand domestic exchange opportunities through recent affiliation with the National Student Exchange (NSE) - b.
+Expand domestic exchange opportunities - b.
 Explore the development of faculty-led summer programs for domestic locations a.
-Partner with the College Provosts and College Administrator Officers to expand iFloor to at least two other colleges
+Partner with the College Provosts and College Administrator Officers to expand iFloor to other colleges

 6. Expand the iFloor model24

 B. Expand foreign language training opportunities for undergraduate and graduate students to support their study and research